avnerh1/godot-applovin-max/README.md

 2. Find `APPLOVINMAX` in plugins list and press "Install" button.

-3. Set your SDK key in plugin variables list.
+3. Set your SDK key in plugin variables list (see https://dash.applovin.com/o/account#keys).

 4. Enable **Custom Build** for using in Android.